9 Football Accumulator Near Misses: So Close to Big Wins!

 4. £1,000,000 lost by one manager

-How was an unfortunate pensioner from Wales to know that Moyes would oversee the Red Devils’ worst ever Premier League campaign?
+How was an unfortunate pensioner from Wales to know that Moyes would oversee the Red Devils’ worst-ever Premier League campaign?

-Having bet £1 on 15 of the games to be played on the third week of the 2013/14 Premier League campaign, the unknown better was set to scoop a massive £1 million if all 15 results came in.
+Having bet just £1 on 15 games to be played on the third week of the 2013/14 Premier League campaign.

-14 did, and with United having picked up four points in their first two games, they appeared capable of toppling Liverpool at Anfield to produce the biggest accumulator payout of all time.
+Amazingly14 did, and with United having picked up four points in their first two games, they appeared capable of toppling Liverpool at Anfield to produce the biggest accumulator payout of all time.

-However, with Moyes struggling to spur United on, the club fell to a costly 1-0 defeat.
 Thankfully, the punter still picked up £72,000 for his 14 correct predictions, but it was chump change compared to what he could have won.

 5. £1,000,000 lost by reversed result

-Betting horror stories don’t get much worse than this.
 Imagine being 90 minutes away from turning 1p into £1 million, only to have one of the best football squads of all time let you down…

-There were just two results left to come in – Galatasaray vs Schalke 04 and AC Milan vs Barcelona.
+Galatasaray vs Schalke 04 and AC Milan vs Barcelona.
 The first was going smoothly, eventually finishing with a draw to make his correct predictions 7 out of 8.

-However, he still needed Barcelona to triumph by 2 goals to nil.
 The game did eventually finish with the correct scoreline.
 However, it was Milan who had scored twice to sink Barcelona and Pike.

 AC Milan v Barcelona in the Champions League

-AC Milan celebrate their 2-0 victory over Barcelona in the Champions League Round of 16.
+AC Milan celebrate their 2-0 victory over Barcelona

 6. £17,000 lost by a computer error

-However, when the cashier put the bet into the system, Mr Watson was informed that he would be unable to bet on West Bromwich Albion’s Premier League clash with Newcastle, as the match had already kicked off three seconds earlier.
+However, when the cashier put the bet into the system, Mr Watson was informed that he would be unable to bet on West Bromwich Albion’s Premier League clash with Newcastle, as the match had already kicked off 3 seconds earlier.

 According to the cashier, the game would be scratched off of the betting slip and the rest of his bets would go through as normal.

-Match after match came in, winning Mr Watson a cool £17,000.
-However, upon checking his slip he noticed that the West Brom vs Newcastle game hadn’t been removed from the slip, and with the result going against him the accumulator was lost.
+However, upon checking his slip he noticed that the West Brom vs Newcastle game hadn’t been removed from the slip.

 “He asked for a copy of the betting slip to be emailed to him by the shop,” Watson said.
 “It clearly states the time is 13:30:03, but he quickly said he wasn’t paying out because the machine was correct to accept the bet.”